Finely engraved map of Madagascar, published by Pierre Mariette.

 The map was perhaps the finest and most up to date of its time, utilized by contemporary explorers.

-As noted in The Voyages Made by Sieur Du Bois To The Islands of Dauphine of Madagacar & Bourbon or Mascarenne in the Years 1669 - 70 - 71 & 72 Translated & Edited By Captain Pafield Oliver (Hakluyt Edition, 1897):
+As noted in The Voyages Made by Sieur Du Bois To The Islands of Dauphine of Madagascar & Bourbon or Mascarenne in the Years 1669 - 70 - 71 & 72 Translated & Edited By Captain Pafield Oliver (Hakluyt Edition, 1897):

-I have been advis'd to append to this Narrative a Map of the Isles of Madagascar & of Mascarenne; but as I know that the Geographers of France & of Holland have given many of them at various Times, I have desir'd to see the most considerable; & after having examin'd them with some Exactitude, I have not found any which approach'd more the Truth than that of the Sievr Sanson, of which the following is the Title:-Isle Dauphine, communement nommee tar les Européens, Madagascar, & Saint Laurens, &c.
+I have been advis'd to append to this Narrative a Map of the Isles of Madagascar & of Mascarenne; but as I know that the Geographers of France & of Holland have given many of them at various Times, I have desir'd to see the most considerable; & after having examin'd them with some Exactitude, I have not found any which approach'd more the Truth than that of the Sieur Sanson, of which the following is the Title:-Isle Dauphine, communement nommee tar les Européens, Madagascar, & Saint Laurens, &c.
 Par le Sieur Sanson le fils, Geographe du Roy, A Paris chez P. Mariette, rue Saint Iacques, 1667.
 Altho' this Map may be the most exact of all those which I have seen, nevertheless I make mention of some places in my Narrative which are not in this Map.

 The son of famous French cartographer Nicolas Sanson, Guillaume (1633-1703) carried on his father's work.
 Like his sire, he was a court geographer to Louis XIV.
 He often worked in partnership with another prominent cartographer of the time, Hubert Jaillot.